City-Bureau/city-scrapers/README.md

 ## How can I set up City Scrapers for my area?

-This repo is focused on Chicago and Detroit, but you can set up City Scrapers for your area by following the instructions in the [City-Bureau/city-scrapers-template](https://github.com/city-bureau/city-scrapers-template) repo.
+This repo is focused on Chicago, but you can set up City Scrapers for your area by following the instructions in the [City-Bureau/city-scrapers-template](https://github.com/city-bureau/city-scrapers-template) repo.

 ## Community Mission